 With the advent of broadband Internet, the use of binaries and binary newsgroups has become increasingly popular.
 Downloading Usenet binaries via newsgroups was initially much less popular than downloading via other means.
 This was mainly due to the fact that Usenet software was often not very user-friendly and fragmented files had to be merged later.
 With newsreaders getting better and better, this problem has long since been solved and the download of Usenet binaries is simple, fast and efficient.

 A big advantage of the Usenet structure is its decentralized system.
 In this way, the download over the Usenet is secure and extremely fast.
 With high-quality Usenet software, everyone can now really enjoy downloading Usenet newsgroups.
 You get fast downloads with the highest possible connection speed.
-Find and compare the BESTusenetprovider.net/ at this site.
+Find and compare the platforms on http://www.bestusenetprovider.net/ .

 How do I find binaries?